Horse says ‘Cheese’ and steals spotlight during maternity photoshoot

 “When we got to the time to do the horse pictures, they were not standing the way we had hoped they would.
 We finally got them turned around the correct way and I said, ‘At least you could smile.’
 And he did,” Zaffiro said.
 “When I laughed, he smiled more.”

-The Indiana couple also got a few pictures without smiling Buckshot stealing the show.
+The Indiana couple also got a few pictures without the smiling horse stealing the show.